 MO KENNEY

 “Balancing folksiness and metallic edges with instinctual melodic power pop, Mo Kenney strikes a blow for variation throughout.
-Folk, pop, scuzzy rock – she is clearly poised and ready to pounce.”
+Folk, pop, scuzzy rock – they are clearly poised and ready to pounce.”
 IRISH TIMES

 BOOKING ENQUIRY